 - have Federal Direct Loans (or consolidate other federal student loans into a Direct Loan)

-- be enrolled in an income-driven repayment (IDR) plan
+- be enrolled in a qualifying repayment plan

 - make 120 qualifying payments

 While IDR is available to federal borrowers in both the private and public sector, PSLF is exclusively available to a subset of federal borrowers working in government or at qualifying nonprofits.
-Historically, the PSLF program has had frequently changing rules and requirements since 2017, when Federal Student Aid began accepting applications for the program.
 Learn more about the program at studentaid.gov or see our PSLF resources:

 How is my income calculated for an Income-Driven Repayment plan?